debanshu-majumdar18/xbe_openweathermap_project/README.md

   - Ubuntu 20.04 +
   - Ruby 3.0 +

+### How to Clone the repo
+   - Fork the Repository
+   - Clone your fork - git clone https://github.com/[your_username]/repository.git

 ### Getting Started
   - Clone the git repo
   - Once ruby and rails is setup on your system, we will also need redis